calderona/MuonPOG/README.md

 cmsRun muonPogNtuples_cfg.py # modify files according to your needs

+The ntuple gets loaded by :

+from MuonPOG.Tools.MuonPogNtuples_cff import appendMuonPogNtuple

+appendMuonPogNtuple(process,False,"HLT","ntuple_DoubleMuon_251244_251252.root")

+Where arguments are :

+1. The CMS configuration process
+2. A bool to say whether you are running on MC
+3. The label of the process giving HLT results
+4. The name of the output ntuple

 ## Invariant mass macro

 To run the invariant masses macro on ntuples :